w3f/Grants-Program/applications/ziggurat.md

 - **Full-Time Equivalent (FTE):**  4 FTE
 - **Total Costs:** $62,000

+The grant template deliverables 0a-0d are not required for this milestone as this is entirely communications and research-based.
+Indeed, you could consider the Zigguarat and license commensurate in this milestone for their corresponding deliverables whereas the Docker image and test suite itself are likewise commensurate in Milestone 2.
+More detail in the following milestone.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |
 | 1a. | Ziggurat Spec for Polkadot | This will be in the form of the form of the [ZCash spec] |